 Summary of all proposed indicators

-Table summarising all proposed indicators (tables will be concatenated at the end of the chapter) with special intention on indicator computation (intended for platform developers) and data source (intended for the BlueSky).
+This section contains a table summarising all proposed indicators with special intention on indicator computation (intended for platform developers) and data source (intended for BlueSky development in WP5).

 Table 3.
 Summary of the indicator proposed in the Metropolis 2